Brendan Keegan

-Brendan P. Keegan is an American business executive and author who served as the chief executive officer of Merchants Fleet from 2018 to 2024.
+Brendan P. Keegan is an American business executive, author, speaker and philanthropist who has served as president and chief executive officer of six companies for over 25 years and most recently served as the chief executive officer of Merchants Fleet from 2018 to 2024.

 Early life and education

 Keegan was born and raised in Nashua, New Hampshire.
 He received his early education from the Bishop Guertin High School.
 During his time at Guertin, he led the senior class all four years as class president, served as captain of both football and baseball, and named All-State in both sports.
-He received his bachelor's degree in management from the Rensselaer Polytechnic Institute and an MBA in finance and management from the George Washington University.
+He received his bachelor's degree in management from the Rensselaer Polytechnic Institute where he also served as class president all four years and also played for the engineers football team.

+He continued his education with an MBA in finance and management from the George Washington University.

 Keegan became a distinguished fellow of Dartmouth College in November 2013.

 Career

 Keegan began his career at Electronic Data Systems (EDS) as a systems engineer.
 Later, he was promoted to the chief sales officer (CSO).
-He also served as a CSO of Netigy, CEO of Bravanta, and president of Seven Worldwide, and BancTec.
+He also moved to Silicon Valley in 1999 and served as a CSO of Netigy, CEO of Bravanta, and president of Seven Worldwide, and BancTec.